Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - The next error was informing me that within my Bootstrap form The aria-describedby attribute must point to an element in the same document.
   To resolve this issue I removed the attribute as it was not required.

+### fixtures.html

+- I received a warning message stating that the document appears to be written in German and the html start tag has lang=“en” and I should consider using lang=“de”.
+As it is just the names of the teams that are written in German I wanted to keep my html start tag as lang=“en”.
+  My mentor confirmed that this was okay to do so.

+- I had an error due to adding the type=“button” attribute and value to a number of anchor tags which is not necessary.
+To resolve this issue
+  I simply removed the type=“button” attribute and value.